 If you’ve ever lived the “I’ll be happy when” life, you’ll know it’s a tough lesson to learn when you find out that you never feel genuinely happy because the goalpost keeps moving.
 It’s also key to make life decisions yourself because living someone else’s life is a sure-fire way to end up unhappy.

-What you need to do is find a balance between deciding what direction will lead you to be your best self and making sure that you’re enjoying everyday life.
+What you need to do is find a balance between deciding what direction will lead you to be your best self and making sure that you’re enjoying all areas of your life.

 “The hard part is really living in the moment and being able to sail through life without the end in mind.
 Just like it takes courage to open your sail on a sailboat and see where the winds will take you, it takes a lot of courage to become the best version of yourself.” -Scott Barry Kaufman